The January 2009 SSW

 jan_2009_ssw

-Figure 6: Departures from zonal-mean geopotential height averaged across 45-75°N for Jan 24, 2009, from ERA-5 reanalysis.
+Figure 6: Departures from zonal-mean geopotential height averaged across 45-75°N for 24 Jan 2009, from ERA5 reanalysis.

 This moves the discussion nicely onto the downward propagation of the event.
-It wasn’t as strong as some SSWs – only 69% of the days 8-52 after the event had a negative 1000 hPa NAM index, and therefore ranks nearer the bottom end of Karpechko et al.’s “downward-propagating” SSWs (dSSW) (and that’s not surprising looking at Figure 5).
-However, it was nevertheless a dSSW, and had various impacts across the N Hemisphere.
+It wasn’t as strong as some SSWs — only 69% of the days 8-52 after the event had a negative 1000 hPa NAM index, and therefore ranks nearer the bottom end of Karpechko et al.’s “downward-propagating” SSWs (dSSW) (and that’s not surprising looking at Figure 5).
+However, it was nevertheless a dSSW, and had various impacts across the Northern Hemisphere.

 jan_09_ssw.png